WSU-kduncan/3120-cicd-BloxPlox/README-CD.md

 ### How to generate a `tag` in `git` / GitHub

 Generating a `tag` in GitHub is done with the command `git tag -a v1.2.0`.
 The tag v1.2.0 represents the version number.
 With the 1 representing a MAJOR version, the 2 a MINOR version, and the 0 a PATCH version.

 A MAJOR version change (from 1.0.0 to 2.0.0 for example) is when you make conflicting API modifications.
 A MINOR version change (1.1.0 to 1.2.0) is when you include some functionality in a backwards compatible way.
 And finally, a PATCH version change (1.0.0 to 1.0.1) is usually a small bug fix.
 Overall, this will generate a tag in GitHub, but it won't trigger an Action nor will it add a version to our Dockerhub image.

+Once you `commit`, generate a `tag` using `git tag -a v1.2.3`, you're now ready to push a tag.
+To do this, use the command `git push origin v1.2.3` (replacing the v1.2.3 with your version number).
+You should now see your tagged versions on your repo!

 ### Behavior of GitHub workflow